What Is Ultrasound-Guided Breast Biopsy?

 Ultrasound-guided breast biopsy uses sound waves to guide a radiologist’s insertion of a needle or other small instrument to extract samples to be tested for breast cancer from the precise location of suspicious tissue.
-After the biopsy, the tissue samples are tested in a laboratory to determine whether they are cancerous.
+After the biopsy, the tissue samples are tested in a laboratory to determine if they are cancerous.

 Ultrasound-guided breast biopsy is often the best procedure to use for breast cancer diagnosis when the suspicious tissue was originally identified through a breast ultrasound exam.